harvardartmuseums/api-docs/sections/technique.md

 # Technique

-Contains information on the techniques used in the production of items in the Harvard Art Museums.
+Contains information on the techniques (the process by which an artwork is created) used in the production of items in the Harvard Art Museums.
+Technique labels are created and assigned by Harvard Art Museums curators.

 ## Get Techniques